GabBen1300/Telegram-Bot-to-control-your-pc/README.md

 # Telegram-Bot-to-control-your-pc

-This project allows you to create a telegram bot that allows you to control your pc.
+This project help you to create a telegram bot that allows you to control your pc.
 It offers basic functions that are easily implemented by having access to the computer console

 ## Fist step